The 2014 Microsoft Product Roadmap

 Another product, Windows Embedded 8 Industry (a replacement for the older Windows Embedded POSReady), was made available in January as a release preview.

 Meanwhile, Windows Embedded Compact 2013, based on the Windows CE kernel, will reach general availability in the second quarter, according to the November Microsoft roadmap.
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 BizTalk Server 2013